UPDATE JANUARY 2016: Our latest survey is reported here – Amazon Sellers Survey 2016: The Results.

 If there’s one constant, it’s the ever-higher standards and complexity of selling online.
 Perhaps that’s why, after all these years, there’s still no clear leader in marketplace management software – and the market is more fragmented and diverse than ever.

-Just explaining what marketplace management software is can be a big challenge (incidentally, one that has been addressed in great detail by Matthew Ogborne recently).
+Just explaining what marketplace management software is can be a big challenge.
 Perhaps that, along with the huge number of new sellers constantly entering the business, explains why most still don’t use any software for marketplace management.

 Do you use a channel management tool?